-- Say the command when he has returned to you (not while he is out in the field OR when he is coming to you, ONLY when he has reached you).
-Sounds odd but at this point you are pairing what he is already doing with a command – the one you want to teach.
+- Say the command when he has returned to you (not while he is out on the field OR when he is coming to you, ONLY when he has reached you).
+Sounds odd but at this point, you are pairing what he is already doing with a command – the one you want to teach.

 - This conditions the command and associates it with the reward and being by you (near enough to hold the collar).